 Total laryngectomy.
 This procedure removes the entire larynx.
 During the operation, a hole called a stoma is made in the front of the neck through the windpipe, so the person can breathe.
 This is called a tracheostomy (see below).
 Because the vocal folds have been removed, people can no longer speak using their vocal folds after a total laryngectomy.
-However, a speech pathologist can teach people to speak in a different way after surgery.
+A speech pathologist can teach people to speak in a different way after surgery.

 Laryngopharyngectomy.
 A laryngopharyngectomy is the removal of the entire larynx, including the vocal folds and part or all of the pharynx.
 After this surgery, doctors must reconstruct the pharynx using flaps of skin from the forearm, other parts of the body, or a segment of the intestine.
 Like a total laryngectomy, people can no longer speak using the vocal folds after laryngopharyngectomy.
 They may also have difficulty swallowing.
-However, a speech pathologist can help people learn to speak and swallow afterward.
+A speech pathologist can help people learn to speak and swallow afterward.

 Neck dissection.
 If the cancer has spread to the lymph nodes in the neck, some of these lymph nodes may need to be surgically removed.
 This is called a neck dissection.
 There are several types of neck dissections, such as a partial neck dissection, modified neck dissection, or selective neck dissection.
 Depending on the stage and location of the cancer, some or all the lymph nodes in the neck may have to be removed.
-Patients with laryngeal cancer who receive radiation therapy or chemoradiotherapy usually do not need a neck dissection.
+Patients with laryngeal cancer who receive radiation therapy or chemoradiotherapy (see above) usually do not need a neck dissection.
 A patient may have varying degrees of stiffness in the shoulder and the neck and loss of sensation in the neck after this type of surgery.

 Laser surgery.
 Laser surgery uses a beam of light to remove a small tumor in the larynx or perform a partial laryngectomy.
 This tool is a relatively new treatment approach that should only be performed by an experienced doctor.